dhershman1/dustyjs/README.md

 This library isn't here to compete with libraries like [Ramdajs](http://ramdajs.com/), [lodash](https://lodash.com/), or [underscore](http://underscorejs.org/).
 It is simply here because I wanted something I could use in my projects I built myself.
 Then I decided that maybe I'd share those functions, this is how dusty-fns came about and I'd love it if you find ways of improvement within the code that you open an issue and point things out!

+## Credit

+A lot of the if not most of the inpiration for this library came from 2 libraries I follow closely, Primarily most of it stems from:

+- [foreword](https://github.com/abstract-tools/foreword) by [Abstract Tools](https://github.com/abstract-tools) which is a very nice and easy to use library developed by a close friend.
+This is where a lot of functionality, AND the idea of a pure single data type system came from I can't recommend it enough.
+- [Ramdajs](http://ramdajs.com/) by [Ramda](https://github.com/ramda) a large and fairly handy library where the original idea sparked

 ## Philosophy

-A lot of the inspiration came from [Abstract Tools](https://github.com/abstract-tools/foreword) A lightweight very speedy library which inspired most of the single type pure functional data structure (and a lot of the functionality)

 The idea for Dusty.js(dusty-fns) is to not just be another library but to introduce a pure single task functional experience.
 This is to keep things light, and optimal in terms of size and performance.